techidaily/site-win11/source/_posts/mastery-of-the-mechanics-guaranteeing-a-glitch-free-gaming-experience.md

  Dwarf Fortress now carries actual graphics, and as simple as they are, they benefit from a dedicated graphics card.
 Sometimes, Dwarf Fortress will default to your integrated graphics.
 We'll need to change that.

  This process varies depending on what brand or model your graphics card is.
-We have a guide that explains[how to make games use your dedicated GPU](https://www.makeuseof.com/how-to-set-default-gpu/) .
+We have a guide that explains [how to make games use your dedicated GPU](https://www.makeuseof.com/how-to-set-default-gpu/) .

 ## 3\.
 Disable Full Screen Optimizations